-Revvity Signals Software's solution to these challenges, BioELN, comprises two main components.
-The first is Signals Notebook, a cloudbased ELN system that stores and disseminates biological information, experimental protocols and assay workflows, and the data generated by laboratory instruments.
-The second, Signals VitroVivo powered by TIBCO Spotfire - analyses assay data and converts complex results into intuitive graphics.
+Revvity Signals Software's solution to these challenges, Signals Research Suite, comprises two main components The first is Signals Notebook. a cloud-based ELN system that stores and disseminates biological information, experimental protocols and assay workflows, and the data generated by laboratory instruments.
+The second.
+Adver tiser retains sole responsibility for contentt - analyses assay data and converts complex results into intuitive graphics.

-This second component is particularly critical when working with data from highcontent screening experiments, notes Weaver, who highlights a tool within VitroVivo called Signals Image Artist.
-"You can go from the reagents and antibodies for the screens to storing and doing the image processing, to doing the feature selection, to storing those final results, all in one continuous stream." he savs.
-Revvity Signals Software plans to update VitroVivo to handle emerging assay formats, and ndrew Brookes/Getty Imag
+This second component is particularly critical when working with data from high-content screening experiments, notes Weaver, who highlights a tool within the data processing capabilities called Signals Image Artist.
+"You can go from the reagents and antibodies for the screens to storing and doing the image processing, to doing the feature selection, to storing those final results, all in one continuous stream," he says.
+Revvity Signals Software plans to update data processing capabilities within Signals Research Suite to handle temerging assay formats, and Weaver says cell painting is a priority for the team.